-In preparation for FAST’s first Coffee Break with Toni webinar (click here to view the recording of the event), we spoke with Dr. Marlene Melzer-Lange, Professor of Pediatrics at the Medical College of Wisconsin, about adverse childhood experiences and toxic stress.
+In preparation for FAST’s first Coffee Break with Toni webinar, we spoke with Dr. Marlene Melzer-Lange, Professor of Pediatrics at the Medical College of Wisconsin, about adverse childhood experiences and toxic stress.
 Here are a few key takeaways:

 Uncontrollable circumstances of the coronavirus pandemic are having significant impacts on families, putting children at risk for adverse childhood experiences.
 While the last few months have brought some families closer together, for other families, it has only made the stress they are under worse, Dr. Melzer-Lange said.
 Specifically, social isolation and high rates of unemployment can lead to an increased risk of violence in the home.
 Dr. Melzer-Lange noted that the homicide rate in Milwaukee has increased significantly during this time – up 96% compared to May of last year, according to CBS 58 Newsroom.
 Domestic violence and inter-partner relationship issues are of particular concern.

 “Whenever unemployment goes up, child abuse and intimate partner violence go up because it’s another stress; it adds stress to the parents,” Dr. Melzer-Lange said.
 Both of these factors are considered to be Adverse Childhood Experiences (ACEs), which Dr. Melzer-Lange defined as events that have happened in someone’s past, during childhood, that have lifelong effects.
 According to the Center on the Developing Child, these adverse events include, but are not limited to, “physical and emotional abuse, neglect, caregiver mental illness, and household illness.”